 4. Improve your On-Page SEO with Supporting Content and Structure

-When you’re trying to optimize your website for a particular topic, it’s important to target long-tail keywords.
-These are keywords that are more specific and usually have less search volume than shorter, more general keywords.
+When optimizing your website for a particular topic, it’s important to target long-tail keywords.
+These are more specific keywords and usually have less search volume than shorter, more general keywords.

-For example, if you’re trying to optimize your website for the keyword “bicycles,” you might want to target the long-tail keyword “road bikes.”
+For example, if you’re optimizing your website for “bicycles,” you might want to target the long-tail keyword “road bikes.”

-Also, on top of content, it is also important to consider the linking structure of your website.
-This means you need to make sure your website’s navigation is easy for both users and search engine crawlers to understand.
+Also, on top of content, it is also important to consider your website’s linking structure.
+This means you need to ensure your website’s navigation is easy for users and search engine crawlers to understand.

 Use the Hub + Spoke Model

-In SEO, the hub and spoke model is a linking strategy that’s used to help improve the link equity of a website.
+In SEO, the hub and spoke model is a linking strategy used to help improve a website’s link equity.

-The basic idea behind this strategy is to have a “hub” page on your website that links to a number of other pages (the “spokes”).
-This hub page should be well-linked to from other pages on your website.
+The basic idea behind this strategy is to have a “hub” page on your website that links to several other pages (the “spokes”).
+This hub page should be well-linked to other pages on your website.

 5. Promote Your Content